bachelor-2014/report/v2/software.md

 1. Create or truncate a text file
 2. Start the `BeBoPr` software
-3. Open a continuous stream reading from the file and pipe it into the `BeBoPr` software
+3. Open a continuous stream reading from the file and pipe it into the `BeBoPr` process
 4. Pass the path to the file to the EvoBot software

-This way, every time an instruction must be sent to the BeBoPr++ cape, we write the G-Code to the text file which is then read by the `BeBoPr` application and executed.
+This way, every time an instruction must be sent to the BeBoPr++ cape, we write the G-code to the text file which is then read by the `BeBoPr` application and executed.

 This asynchronous use of the BeBoPr++ cape introduces complications.
 The first